sagemath/trac_to_gh/Issue 7348.md

 CC:  @slel

-Keywords: Finite Field
+Keywords: finite field

-The function `sage.rings.finite_field_element.multiplicative_order` should use `sage.groups.generic.order_from_multiple` (see the example in #7324), and the factorization of the order of the multiplicative group of the field should be cached; see the documentation for `order_from_multiple`.
+The function `sage.rings.finite_rings.element_base.FiniteRingElement.multiplicative_order` should use `sage.groups.generic.order_from_multiple` (see the example in #7324), and the factorization of the order of the multiplicative group of the field should be cached; see the documentation for `order_from_multiple`.